Updated Jan. 4, 2021

 You must apply for extension programs—they're not automatic

-If you are eligible for a new unemployment claim or extension in Washington, or in any other state or Canada, you are not eligible for these programs.
+After you’ve used up all your regular unemployment benefits, you can apply for two different programs to extend your benefits.
+If you're eligible for a new unemployment claim or extension in Washington--or any other state or Canada--you're not eligible for these programs.

 Questions about Final Payment status in eServices?